-Most of us have probably heard this story of the Pharisee and the tax collector.
+Most of us have probably heard this story of the Pharisee and the tax-collector.
 Two men go into the temple to pray.
-One man is a steady religious-type, from a prestigious and well-off family; he reminds God that he is doing all the right things, and he thanks God that he is not like other people.
+One man is a steady religious-type, from a prestigious and well-off family; he reminds God that he is doing all the right things, and he thanks God that he's just - he's just not like other people.
 The other man in the temple works in the tax collection office, for the government, never a popular job with your neighbors; he simply prays for God to have mercy on him.

-This is one of those easy-to-understand parables.
+This is one of those extraordinarily easy-to-understand parables.
 "The one who exalts himself will be humbled, and the one who humbles herself will be exalted."

-Yep.
-I get this part of the Bible very clearly.
-I get it.
+Okay, I get it.
+I understand this part of the Bible.
 And so, I want to give thanks today, too.
 I want my prayer to be, "Thank you, God.
 Thank you so much.
-O God, I thank you that I am not like that Pharisee..."
+O God, I thank you that I am not like that Pharisee."